jdodgen/MQTT-home/linux/home-broker/src/diyhue_notes.md

 >* Port 80: diyHue (Alexa Interface & API)
 >* Port 8080: Zigbee2MQTT Frontend (Management)
 >* Port 1883: Mosquitto (If hosted here, though you mentioned it's on the RPi)
+>* PORTS 8081 - 8089 RESERVED FOR ALERTAWAY
 * Unique Ports: You can retire the 52xxx range unless you keep a few legacy Fauxmo devices.

 ## 2. SQLite3 for Persistence